-If the stockpile is rejected, additional material may be blended with the stockpiled material to obtain the required gradation.
-The Engineer will resample and retest to determine if the stockpiled material will be accepted.
+The Engineer will perform acceptance testing.
+If the result of the Engineer's testing lead to rejection of the stockpile, additional material may be blended with the stockpiled material so that the stockpile meets the requirements.
+The Engineer will resample and retest for both gradation and deleterious substances to determine if the stockpiled material will be accepted.